bnclabs/gofast/README.md

 * 0x9f denotes a cbor array of indefinite items, a special meaning for a new request that starts a bi-directional stream.
-* 0xc7 is gofast reserved tag (tagvalue-7) to denote that the following package is part of a stream.
+* 0xc7 is gofast reserved tag (tagvalue-7) to denote that the following packet is part of a stream.
 * 0xc8 is gofast reserved tag (tagvalue-8) to denote that this packet is a end-packet closing the bi-directional stream.
+* `Packet` shall always be encoded as CBOR byte-array.

 Except for post-request, the exchange between client and server is always symmetrical.